chrismacp/chrismacp.github.io/_posts/2017-10-01-managing-more-microservices.md

 ## Slack Notifications
 Something that people do tend to keep eyes on is Slack (or your text chat software of choice).
-As we and most other engineering departments use text chat to perform a large percentage of direct communicate, adding notifications there for important events does work.
+As we and most other engineering departments use text chat to perform a large percentage of direct communication, adding notifications there for important events does work.
 We have added notifications when:

 * Jenkins builds (deployments) break